Krysti's Music Studio

 Philip started taking piano lessons during the first grade and has been playing since, and Schey's main emphasis in college was in voice.
 Phil has been teaching private lessons since 2006.
 Phil is a member of Music Teacher’s National Association (MTNA) and received the MTNA Student Achievement Award for private teaching.
 In 2014, Phil became a Nationally Certified Teacher of Music through MTNA.

 Besides teaching privately, Phil tunes pianos, plays for weddings and banquets, and performs with 5 Myles High as bassist & the Al Best Band as pianist.
-Phil is the worship leader at Rockport United Methodist Church, where he and Krysti attend.
+Phil is the worship leader at Rockport Community Bible Church, where he and Krysti attend.
 Phil enjoys arranging and transcribing musical pieces ranging from sacred hymns to movie soundtracks and video game background scores.
-He resides with his wife, Krysti Schey and sons in Bluffton, Ohio.
+He resides with his wife, Krysti Schey and children in Bluffton, Ohio.

 Amy Russell, piano, voice